 How to Transplant a Bleeding Heart Plant

-Bleeding heart (Dicentra spectabilis) in a perennial hardy in zones 3-9.
+Bleeding heart (Dicentra spectabilis) is a perennial hardy in zones 3 through 9.
 It prefers a partially shaded location, where it will have some protection from the intense afternoon sun.
 Bleeding heart is not too particular about soil type, as long as the location is well draining.
 When transplanting bleeding heart, choose a site with afternoon shade and well-draining soil.

 Caring For Bleeding Heart Transplants